Kat360/xml-file-comparison/README.md

 highlighted in green.
 It uses the `lxml` built-in function `htmldiff`.

 ## Required inputs
-* The user should save:
+* File path to the original set of xml files.
-    * the original files in this folder: '//voyager/edit\_systems/XML\_comparison/1.
-Original files/'.
+* File path to the revised set of xml files.
-    * the revised files to compare against the original files in this folder: '//voyager/edit\_systems/XML\_comparison/2.
-Revised files/'.
+* File path to where the outputted xml files should be saved.

 **NOTE:** The user should delete any files that might already be in these folders.
 The revised files do not need to have the same file names as the original files though they do need be saved in the same order as the original files - for that reason, it helps if both sets of files have the same file names (or at least if the start of file names are the same).

 ## Outputs
-* For each xml file comparison, an html file is outputted here: '//voyager/edit\_systems/XML\_comparison/3.
-Output html files/'
+* For each xml file comparison, an html file is in the user-specified folder.
   * each html file shows the original text in the left-hand column, the revised text in the middle column, and the merged text in the right-hand column with any deleted text highlighted in red and any inserted text highlighted in green.
   * each html file will have the same name as the original file.
 If changes have occurred in the revised file, '\_comparison\_changes'